Washington Nationals' Stone Garrett appears to hurt ankle, taken off field | TSN

 The 27-year-old made his minor league debut in 2014 and played in Australia and Mexico before making his major league debut with Arizona on Aug.
 17 last year.
 He hit .276 with four homers and 10 RBIs in 27 games for the Diamondbacks, elected to become a free agent and signed with the Nationals.

-He is hitting .269 with nine homers and 40 RBIs in 89 games. .
-He also is hitting .378 over his last 11 games and had multiple RBIs in four straight games last week.
+“He’s a guy that worked his way to get to the major leagues,” Martinez said.
+“I’m always partial to those guys that put the work in, that worked really hard to become who he is, and really tries to get better.
+I challenged him early on to be a better outfielder.
+He’s done it.
+I challenged him to put the ball in play more.
+He’s done that and driving in more runs.
+Everything I’ve asked him to do, he went out of his way to try and do.”

-“His at-bats have been good but he’s been playing defense really well,” Martinez said.
-“It stinks for us because he is one of our everyday players out there who is having a really good year.
+Garrett is hitting .269 with nine homers and 40 RBIs in 89 games.
+He also is hitting .378 over his last 11 games and had multiple RBIs in four consecutive games last week.

 AP MLB: https://apnews.com/hub/mlb